Discussion with Scientist Pekka Puolasmaa and Project Manager Tuomas Nikula.

 How is the final AAV concentration and formulation performed?

 The final concentration of the AAV product and the exchange to formulation buffer is performed using tangential flow filtration, TFF.
-Dr Nikula explains that the goal of the formulation optimization is to enhance the chemical and physical stability and thus prevent degradation of the AAV gene delivery system.
+Puolasmaa explains that the goal of formulation optimization is to enhance the chemical and physical stability and thus prevent degradation of the AAV gene delivery system.
 “Optimized formulation may also enhance the transduction efficiency and thereby the effectiveness of the AAV vector in vivo.”

 5. What Quality Control assays are needed for AAV vectors?